 Before we dive into the specifics of resort dress code, first we want to walk you through what resort wear is.
 If you’re on the hunt for information about what to wear to a resort vacation, you’ve most likely come across this term, but without any information about what resort wear is, it can be challenging to know how to interpret the information you are provided and why that information is important to know.

 When you’re on a tropical vacation, we know you’ll want to be able to spend time in your favorite swimsuit lounging poolside, soaking up on the sun on the beach, and out on the town seeing the sights.
-However, when you are at the resort, you will have to be mindful of what type of dress code is in place and how that can shift during different times of day and in different areas of the hotel.
+However, when you are at the resort, you will have to be mindful of what type of dress code is in place and how that can shift during different times of the day and in different areas of the hotel.
+As you may already know, the hotel staff won’t want guests to be walking around in their bathing suits through the lobby.
+It’s always a good idea to wear shoes or sandals as well as a cover-up any time you are inside.
 Resort wear is clothing designed to be worn on vacation at a resort, such as out to dinner at one of the restaurants in the hotel or to a bar on-site with friends.
 At a base level, resort attire is the outfit that you wear over your swimsuit or once you are done with beach activities for the day and are ready to go out on the premises of the resort and enjoy the night.
-For men, this can mean clothing like collared shirts, boat shoes, and dress shoes and for women, it can be dresses, rompers, skirts, linen pants, tops, and more.
+For men, this can mean clothing like collared shirts, a nice pair of pants, boat shoes, and dress shoes and for women, it can be resort dresses, rompers, skirts, linen pants, tops, a lightweight sweater, and more.
 Knowing what types of resort attire is appropriate is dependent on the resort you will be going to and what types of activities you’ll be partaking in while you are on vacation.1

 When visiting a resort for your vacation, you want to be able to enjoy all of the activities and experiences possible, including the amenities and activities offered on-site at the resort.
 Some resorts have specific guidelines on what their guests must be wearing to be able to visit certain restaurants or participate in certain activities.
 For you to maximize your fun on your resort vacation, we want to make sure you have a suitcase packed with all of the clothes you’ll need to be able to go anywhere in the resort that you want and enjoy your vacation as much as possible.
 We always recommend consulting with your resort in advance of your departure for your vacation to check and see if they have any specific guidelines on the dress code that you should be aware of.
 We will break down some of the common dress code terminologies you may hear in the response from your resort below and what each of those means for your packing process so that you can avoid worrying about whether you packed the right types of clothing and footwear for your vacation and start enjoying your trip!2